Wahlburgers opens first restaurant in NZ

-Mark, Donnie and Paul Wahlburg’s celebrity burger chain has opened in New Zealand today, with crowds flocking to Auckland’s Viaduct Harbour to experience the taste.
+Mark, Donnie and Paul Wahlberg’s celebrity burger chain has opened in New Zealand today, with crowds flocking to Auckland’s Viaduct Harbour to experience the taste.

 With a menu to last all day, Sam Mustaca, who runs the business in Australia and NZ, says he’s “overwhelmed” with the turnout.